U.S. Vice President Pence, next in line behind Trump, tests negative for COVID-19

 The White House said Trump is “not incapacitated” and is working in isolation while experiencing mild symptoms.

+Pence filled in for Trump Friday on a conference call with governors about the coronavirus pandemic, New York Governor Andrew Cuomo told 1010 WINS radio.
+Pence also stood in for Trump on a call with state leaders to discuss support for vulnerable seniors.

-House of Representatives Speaker Nancy Pelosi is next in line of succession after Pence.
-She said on Friday that she had been tested for COVID-19 and should know her results soon.
+Speaker Nancy Pelosi is next in line of succession after Pence.
+She was tested Friday for COVID-19 and the results were negative, her spokesman said.

 Harris tested negative on Thursday as part of her campaign’s routine screening for the virus.